Adithya2357/NeuralGuard/README.md

 # NeuralGuard: AI-Powered Intrusion Detection System

 NeuralGuard is an AI-powered, real-time intrusion detection system that performs threat analysis and logs potential threats.
-It leverages Kafka for data streaming, scikit-learn for machine learning-based threat detection, Elasticsearch for logging, and Grafana for visualization.
+It uses Kafka for data streaming, scikit-learn for machine learning-based threat detection, Elasticsearch for logging, and Grafana for visualization.
 The system is designed to detect anomalous network traffic and alert on potential security threats in real time.

 ---